 - Driver’s license or government-issued photo identification

-- List of current medications (including vitamins & herbal products)
+- List of current medications in their original packaging (including vitamins & herbal products)

 - Copy of any EKG completed in the past six (6) months (EKG may still be indicated)